 Some students are under the mistaken assumption that dean’s excuses are like dining hall swipes and that each student only has a certain number.
 Not true.
 Dean’s excuses are issued as needed according to the guidelines above.
 You are not limited in the number of dean’s excuses you can get at Yale, nor are you guaranteed one just because you have never had one.
 It all operates on the guidelines set forth above.

-And how do you get the actual piece of paper?
-Come by the office once you are no longer contagious and Mere will give you a Dean’s Excuse form.
+And how do you get the Dean’s Excuse?
+As soon as you’re able, write an email to me and/or for a link to the online Dean’s Excuse form.
 The form is confidential; only I will see what you write.
 Complete the form so that I know why you missed the work and what the work was (the form asks you what is required).
-And if you haven’t already, then set up an appointment.
+And if you haven’t already, then set up an appointment with me.
 Once we meet and I review your request, I can issue the actual dean’s excuse if appropriate.
 Dean’s Excuses always require a conversation and so I will not approve Dean’s Excuses via email.
 Please note that most dean’s excuses are issued after the deadline.
 So if you get ill on a weekend, or you can’t meet with me right away, turn in that work as soon as possible and let your instructor know that you’ll be requesting a dean’s excuse.

 V. One last but vital bit of information

-Additionally, in the case of final papers and final projects only, your instructors can assign a deadline as late as the last day of final exams, but not beyond that date.
+Additionally, in the case of final papers and final projects only, your instructors can assign a deadline as late as the last day of final exams, Deecmber 22, 2021, but not beyond that date.
 Only deans can extend such work.
-If you have any questions about a deadline, please reach out to me before the work is due.
+If you have any questions about a deadline, please reach out to me promptly, and before the work is due.